Feliciaratau/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 creates a script that prints 'hello user' where user is the current Linux user 2-path
 The scripts adds '/action' to the 'PATH'
+3-paths
+creates a script that counts the number of directories in the PATH